Gabriele-Federico/MIT-6837-assignments/README.md

 Assignment 0 consists in some basic handling of colors and light position using OpenGL, as well as reading meshes from a .obj file.

 ### Extra Credit
+First extra credit task was to spin an object

 ## Assignment 1